mastercomfig/mastercomfig/docs/customization/modules.md

 ### MSAA Antialiasing

 Controls the main hardware based MSAA antialiasing (and CSAA, if you have an Nvidia card that supports it).

+!!! warning
+    On Linux and macOS, AMD cards will do a slow full clear when anti-aliasing is enabled!

 Default setting: based on which preset you are currently using.